-Jens Gustedt INRIA and ICube, Université de Strasbourg, France v2/R1 changes the rules for type inference to use a typeof specifier.
+Jens Gustedt INRIA and ICube, Université de Strasbourg, France v4/R3 some word smithing v3/R2 remove a requirement on qualifiers and atomic derivation that was too restrictive v2/R1 changes the rules for type inference to use a typeof specifier.
 This simplifies the rules and brings the defined semantics in line with C++.

 We propose the inclusion of the so-called auto feature for variable definitions and function types into C. This feature allows to infer types from expressions that are used in initializers or return statements.
-This is part of a series of papers for the improvement of type-generic programming in C that has been introduced in N2693.
+This is part of a series of papers for the improvement of type-generic programming in C that has been introduced in N2890.